-Where a Category 1 hazard exists and it presents an imminent risk of serious harm to the health and safety of any occupiers, the Council may make an emergency Prohibition Order.
-This action is likely where Emergency Remedial action is not considered appropriate.
+Where a Category 1 hazard exists and it presents an imminent risk of serious harm to the health and safety of any occupiers, the Council may make an Emergency Prohibition Order.
+This action is likely where Emergency Remedial action is not considered appropriate, which will generally be the case during the Covid-19 outbreak.
 If this action is taken, a notice must be served within 7 days of the Order being made.
 Appeals may be brought within 28 days of the date of the Order.